hartsfield/tagmachine.xyz/README.md

 ## For Development
   - Go programming environment
   - Redis (v7+)
-  - Only tested on Linux
+  - Only tested on Linux (Debian & RedHat based)

 # Instructions